Thursday 4 September 2008

 Apart from the stars present, I&B minister Priya Ranjan Dasmunsi was also there, urging filmmakers to “shoulder a social commitment through their films”.
 He also announced that as the president had wished, and stated during the presentation of the 53rd national film awards, the award money had been increased five fold.

-old Kishan Shrikanth, took the Best Children’s Film Director award from prez Pratibha Patil with a proud smile.
+The world record holder for being the youngest film director, 12-yearold Kishan Shrikanth, took the Best Children’s Film Director award from prez Pratibha Patil with a proud smile.
 He won the award for the Kannada film, Care of Footpath, which had been directed by Kishan when he was nine years old.

 Thespian Dilip Kumar, and veteran actress Saroja Devi received the Lifetime Achievement Awards to commemorate the 60th anniversary of India’s Independence, and Tapan Sinha received the Dadasaheb Phalke Award for contribution to cinema for 2006.
-As Dilip Kumar, who
+As Dilip Kumar, who looked dapper, and remarkably younger than his 86 years, walked up to the stage, he got a standing ovation from those present at Vigyan Bhawan.

 AND THE WINNERS…